SpatialServer/Leaflet.MapboxVectorTile/docs/configuration.md

 Take a look at the javascript files in the [examples](../examples).
 You can see a number of working configurations there.

-The following are properties that you define an a config object that use use as so:
+The following are properties that define a config object for the `MVTSource` object used as follows:

 ```js
 var config = {